jkmcode/jkmcode-e-commerce/frontend/README.md

 # Project Title

-JKM E-COMMERCE
+JKM SHOP

-## Demo link:

-Access my site at : https://jkm-shop.herokuapp.com/

 ## About The App

 ### General information

-JKM E-COMMERCE contains all features which allows you to buy product and pay by Paypal or by cash.
+JKM SHOP contains all features which allows you to buy product and pay by Paypal or by cash.

 Thanks to Admin panel you can manage sales strategies to achive best result.
 For example you can add, remove or edit your products without limits.
 Moreover you can establish amount of product.